 Trustees, officers and others with significant responsibilities for the college have a fiduciary duty of loyalty to the college.
 At all times they should act in a manner consistent with this fiduciary obligation and shall exercise particular care that no detriment to the interests of the college (or the appearance of such detriment) may result from a conflict between those interests and any personal interests which the individual may have.

-Conflicts of interest include (a) the direct or beneficial ownership of 5 percent or more of the ownership of, or 5 percent or more of the financial obligations of, any organization supplying goods or services to the college; (b) the performance of services to other organizations which do business with the college except for such services which do not account for more than 5 percent of the income of the recipient; (c) the receipt or acceptance of cash in any amount or benefits in excess of a cumulative value greater than $250 in any consecutive 12-month period from any organization doing, or seeking to do business with, the college; (d) participation in or taking advantage of any business opportunity or activity in which the college has an interest but excepting the direct or beneficial ownership of less than 5 percent of any outstanding class of bonds or other indebtedness of the college; (e) being indebted to the college in an amount in excess of $25,000 but excepting unfulfilled pledges to the college; and (f) service as a director or executive officer of, or as an employee with a material personal stake in, any organization that supplies goods or services or does business with the college.
-Conflicts of interest also may occur by virtue of receipt of benefits by a spouse or family member in the circumstances stated above.
+Conflicts of interest include (a) the direct or beneficial ownership of 5 percent or more of the ownership of, or 5 percent or more of the financial obligations of, any organization supplying goods or services to the college; (b) the performance of services to other organizations that do business with the college except for such services that do not account for more than 5 percent of the income of the recipient; (c) the receipt or acceptance of cash in any amount or benefits in excess of a cumulative value greater than $250 in any consecutive 12-month period from any organization doing, or seeking to do business with, the college; (d) participation in or taking advantage of any business opportunity or activity in which the college has an interest but excepting the direct or beneficial ownership of less than 5 percent of any outstanding class of bonds or other indebtedness of the college; (e) being indebted to the college in an amount in excess of $25,000 but excepting unfulfilled pledges to the college; and (f) service as a director or executive officer of, or as an employee with a material personal stake in, any organization that supplies goods or services or does business with the college.
+Conflicts of interest also may occur by virtue of receipt of benefits by a spouse or family member in the circumstances stated earlier.
 Individuals covered by this policy are expressly prohibited from using their position to gain favorable or preferential access to vendors, investment advisors or organizations for their own benefit.

-All individuals covered by this policy shall complete and file a Conflicts of Interest Disclosure Statement annually by November 1 with the secretary of the Board of Trustees, or in the case of a college employee, with the President.
+All individuals covered by this policy shall complete and file a Conflicts of Interest Disclosure Statement annually by November 1 with the secretary of the Board of Trustees, or in the case of a college employee, with the president.

-In the period between the filing of the annual statements, if individuals covered by this policy believe that they may have a conflict of interest with respect to any particular transaction, they shall promptly and fully disclose the potential conflict to the secretary and in their discretion also to the board, the particular committee involved in the transaction or in the case of a college employee to the President.
-The individual shall refrain from participating in any transaction with the college that may be impaired by the potential conflict until its review and conclusion by the audit committee of the Board of Trustees, but excepting situations where the individual has made a full disclosure of the conflict to the board, to the particular committee involved in the transaction, or in the case of a college employee to the President.
+In the period between the filing of the annual statements, if individuals covered by this policy believe they may have a conflict of interest with respect to any particular transaction, they shall promptly and fully disclose the potential conflict to the secretary and in their discretion also to the board, the particular committee involved in the transaction or in the case of a college employee to the president.
+The individual shall refrain from participating in any transaction with the college that may be impaired by the potential conflict until its review and conclusion by the audit committee of the Board of Trustees, but excepting situations where the individual has made a full disclosure of the conflict to the board, to the particular committee involved in the transaction, or in the case of a college employee to the president.